-A. Full-Year Costs for Board Salary Increases - Board of County Supervisors (BOCS) salaries were increased in the FY2024 Budget, effective on January 1, 2024, for the new incoming Board.
+- A. Full-Year Costs for Board Salary Increases Board of County Supervisors (BOCS) salaries were increased in the FY2024 Budget, effective on January 1, 2024, for the new incoming Board.
 In FY24 half-year costs of \$140,000, or an increase of \$17,500 per magisterial district, were added to the BOCS budget for the salary increases.
 An additional \$140,000 was added to the BOCS budget to support the full-year cost of the salary increases for FY25.
-Magisterial district office budgets were adjusted from \$492,500 in FY24 to \$510,000, an increase of \$17,500 per magisterial district, in FY25 to support the full-year funding.
+Additionally, \$15,000 was added to the general expenditure budget to make each magisterial district office budgets equal to \$525,000 and \$535,000, respectively for the BOCS Supervisors and the Chair's office. - B. Shift in Board of County Supervisors (BOCS) Chair and Supervisors Compensation Previously, the BOCS Chair and Supervisors total salaries and benefits of \$724,148 was allocated to individual magisterial district office budgets.
+This allocation is now centralized under the BOCS Administration program.
+The magisterial district office budgets remain unchanged.